Thomas Love Peacock: Later life

-Peacock died at Lower Halliford, 23 January 1866, from injuries sustained in a fire in which he had attempted to save his library, and is buried in the new cemetery at Shepperton.
+Peacock died at Lower Halliford, 23 January 1866, from injuries sustained in a fire in which he had attempted to save his library, and was buried in the new cemetery at Shepperton.

 His granddaughter remembered him in these words:

 Sir Edward Strachey wrote of him:

 Richard Garnett in the Dictionary of National Biography described Peacock as:

 Family

 Peacock married Jane Griffith or Gryffydh in 1820.
 In his "Letter to Maria Gisborne", Shelley referred to Jane as "the milk-white Snowdonian Antelope."
 Peacock had four children, a son Edward who was a champion rower, and three daughters.
 One of them, Mary Ellen, married the novelist George Meredith as her second husband in August 1849.
 Only his son survived him, and he for less than a year, but he left several grandchildren.
 Jane Peacock died in 1865.

 Canada boasts the majority of Peacock relatives including Tommy Peacock.

 Works

 Peacock's own place in literature is pre-eminently that of a satirist.
 That he has nevertheless been the favourite only of the few is owing partly to the highly intellectual quality of his work, but mainly to his lack of ordinary qualifications of the novelist, all pretension to which he entirely disclaims.
 He has no plot, little human interest, and no consistent delineation of character.
 His personages are mere puppets, or, at best, incarnations of abstract qualities such as grace or beauty, but beautifully depicted.

 His comedy combines the mock-Gothic with the Aristophanic.
 He suffers from that dramatist's faults and, though not as daring in invention or as free in the use of sexual humour, shares many of his strengths.
 His greatest intellectual love is for Ancient Greece, including late and minor works such as the Dionysiaca of Nonnus; many of his characters are given punning names taken from Greek to indicate their personality or philosophy.

 He tended to dramatize where traditional novelists narrated; he is more concerned with the interplay of ideas and opinions than of feelings and emotions; his dramatis personae is more likely to consist of a cast of more or less equal characters than of one outstanding hero or heroine and a host of minor auxiliaries; his novels have a tendency to approximate the Classical unities, with few changes of scene and few if any subplots; his novels are novels of conversation rather than novels of action; in fact, Peacock is so much more interested in what his characters say to one another than in what they do to one another that he often sets out entire chapters of his novels in dialogue form.
 Plato's Symposium is the literary ancestor of these works, by way of the Deipnosophists of Athenaeus, in which the conversation relates less to exalted philosophical themes than to the points of a good fish dinner.